What are time clocks?

 Biometric Time Clocks

 A biometric time clock uses a unique physical attribute to confirm an employee’s identity when they clock in and out for work shifts.
-Common biometrics include fingerprints, palm-prints, iris scans, facial recognition, and voice recognition.
+Common biometrics include finger scans, palm-prints, iris scans, facial recognition, and voice recognition.
 Biometric time clocks prevent employee hours theft including buddy punching.
 Buddy punching is when an employee clocks in for another employee who is not at work.

 PIN Entry Time Clocks